yy502/laserpecker/LP2.md

 Just use a different AC socket (on the wall, not on the same extenison board).

+### My laser is off centre. ###

+The preview box and the centre point look off centre especially when you have the orange cone installed as a reference.

+This is by design.
+If you look at the actual underside of the LP2, you will see that the laser window is off centre.
+So long as the 10x10cm preview square is not hitting the cone, then all is fine.

 ## Factory Calibration

 ### WARNING